-This page presents tan-renga, renku, and other collaborative writing.
-For additional collaborations, please also see the Rengay and Haiga pages.
-For more detailed definitions of forms, see Notes on Forms.
+This page presents tan-renga, renku, and other collaborations that I’ve written with many different poets.
+For additional collaborations, please also see the Rengay, Haiga, and the Twelve Weathergrams pages.
+See also my www.rengay.com website.
+For more detailed definitions of forms, see Notes on Japanese Forms.

-A tan-renga (短連歌), most often, is a single three-line haiku followed by a single two-line capping verse, together making a sort of tanka (“tanka” means “short song” and “tan-renga” means, very loosely, a “short collaborative verse”).
+In English, a tan-renga (短連歌) is most often a single three-line haiku followed by a single two-line capping verse, together making a sort of tanka (“tanka” means “short song” and “tan-renga” means, very loosely, a “short collaborative verse”).
 For more information, see “An Introduction to Tan-Renga.”

 If you have any comments or questions on these forms or the following collaborations, please contact Michael Dylan Welch.